Mastering is the final step between the mix and release. It’s the last chance to catch unnoticed issues with your album.

 This is where the mastering engineer's new ears and tools can help.
 Checking the mix in a different, acoustically-neutral room with full range monitoring is a vital final step.
 It is the last chance to address tonal balance, resonances, micro-dynamics, overall level, etc. so your album will translate well across all playback systems.
 And since the mastering engineer usually hasn’t heard the album before, he/she has a unique, fresh perspective that can notice overlooked problems and correct them unobtrusively.

-I have a collection of mastering-grade analog processors that can add pleasant, subtle coloration and correct issues without introducing digital artifacts or distortion.
+I have a collection of mastering-grade analog processors that can correct issues without introducing digital artifacts or distortion and add pleasant, subtle coloration when necessary.
 Using processors with tubes and transformers can result in more open sounding recordings, and can increase clarity, punch, weight and harmonics.

 I create separate masters for each format you will be releasing, and process them individually to optimize audio for each medium.
 For instance, the audio requirements for vinyl pressing are different than Mastered for Spotify.
 I also encode digital files with metadata and create DDP images for error-free CD duplication.